The Best Sports Cars Under $30k to Buy in 2024

 In fact, pricing has remained relatively flat, as the average person in America seems only interested in SUVs, crossovers, and pickups.
 Even better news is that there are some entries that have improved over the last few years or so.
 Don’t look for price cuts, necessarily, but you’ll see a lot fewer big increases than you do in the full-size pickup market.

-$30k probably sounds like a lot of coin, but it’s below the average price for a new car today—by as much as $17k, depending on who you ask.
-Unless you’re interested in a pure exotic, less than thirty grand will buy you a number of affordable sports cars, even some with well under 100,000 miles.
+$30k probably sounds like a lot of coin, but it’s below the average price for a new car today—by as much as $20k, depending on who you ask—and it’s only marginally more than the average price of a used car ($27,400 as of June 2024, per CarGurus listings data).
+Unless you’re interested in a pure exotic supercar, less than thirty grand will buy you a number of affordable sports cars, even some with well under 100,000 miles.
 It’s a great way to get your thrills in a high-performance vehicle that isn’t going to be in the shop every third week.

 And, if you were hoping to find something like a Dodge Challenger or a Chevrolet Camaro here, not to worry.
-We’ve got a whole separate list of the best affordable muscle cars to help you out with that search.
+You can read our separate list of the best affordable muscle cars to help you out with that search.

 The Best Sports Cars Under $30,000 to Buy in 2024